needle-mirror/com.unity.burst/Documentation~/docs/CSharpLanguageSupport_Intrinsics.md

 Burst supports atomic memory intrinsics for all methods provided by `System.Threading.Interlocked` (e.g `Interlocked.Increment`...etc.)

-Care must be taken when using the interlocked methods that the source location being atomically accessed is _naturally aligned_ - EG. the alignment of the pointer is a multiple of the pointed-to-type.
+Care must be taken when using the interlocked methods that the source location being atomically accessed is _naturally aligned_ - e.g. the alignment of the pointer is a multiple of the pointed-to-type.

 For example: